Judging from the number of skiers on any mountain, skiing is undeniably more common than snowboarding among the general public.

-While most snowboarders will get by on skis within a few hours or a couple of days, getting 5 or 6 lessons can greatly help you become an advanced skier within the same ski season you made the switch.
+While most snowboarders will get by on skis within a few hours or a couple of days, taking 5 or 6 lessons can greatly help you become a good skier within the same ski season you made the switch.

-Even an initial lesson going down a green run followed by a blue (without trees and with trees) can really jumpstart your learning.
+Even a single lesson going down a green run followed by a blue (with hand without trees) can really jumpstart your learning.

-While learning the wedge is helpful, some boarders argue it’s an unnecessary learning step and should be skipped, instead focusing immediately on parallel skiing with body and ski tips facing forward.
+While some find learning the wedge helpful, others argue it’s an unnecessary learning step and should be skipped, instead focusing immediately on parallel skiing with body and ski tips facing forward.

 Learn the movement of facing forward

 Facing both your feet forwards and leaning down the mountain can be scary for a snowboarder.
-Water skiing, rollerblading or roller skating can be a good way to get used to the stance.
+Experience with water skiing, rollerblading or roller skating can be of great help in getting used to the stance.

 Get decent boots